Works and Days: Synopsis

 In Works and Days, Hesiod describes himself as the heir of a farm bequeathed to his brother Perses and him.
 Perses, though, apparently squandered his wealth and came back for what is owned by Hesiod.
 Perses went to the law and bribed the lords to judge in his favour.
 The poem contains a sharp attack against unjust judges like those who decided in favour of Perses; they are depicted as pocketing bribes as they render their unfair verdicts.
 Hesiod seems to have thought that instead of giving him money or property, which he will again spend in no time, teaching him the virtues of work and impart his wisdom, which can be used to generate an income, would be better.

 Like the Theogony, Works and Days begins with a hymnic invocation to the Muses, albeit much shorter (10 lines to the Theogonys 115) and with a different focus.
 The poet invokes the "Pierian Muses" to sing of their father Zeus and his control of the fates of mankind.
-Through the power of Zeus, men might be famous or nameless; he easily strengthens and oppresses the strong, reduces the conspicuous and raises up the inconspicuous; easily he straightens the crooked and withers the many.
+Through the power of Zeus, men might be famous or nameless; he easily strengthens the meek and oppresses the strong; reduces the conspicuous and raises up the inconspicuous; easily he straightens the crooked and withers the many.
 Hesiod then appeals to Zeus to guide his undertaking: "Hearken, seeing and hearing, and through justice put straight the laws; and may I speak the truth to Perses."